naaaahTheDev/DoodleDB/README.md

-`dataArrayName` (string): The name of the array to retrieve from the JSON file.
+`dataCollectionName` (string): The name of the collection to retrieve from the JSON file.